-Representing all sectors of Scotland’s pelagic industry
+Representing all sectors of Scotland’s Pelagic Industry

-MSC Development Programme
+MSC Programme

 Sustainability Policy